 Hyperventilation is caused by increased alveolar ventilation (exhalation of CO2) relative to metabolic carbon dioxide production, which results in hypocapnia (reduced CO2 levels in the blood).
 It is one of the most insidious and dangerous response to various stressors in daily lives.

-1. CO2 deficit effect on the Respiratory system.
-CO2 is important for ventilation-perfusion matching.
+CO2 is important for ventilation perfusion matching.
 Hypocapnia (reduced CO2 levels in the blood) can worsen this matching and gas exchange in the lungs.
-It can therefore trigger:
+It can therefore trigger

 - Chest pain